Mushymato/MonsterVariety/README.md

       "Condition": null, // Game State Query
+      "Season": null, // Current season, respects the location "Precedence": 0, // Order to check in, lower is earlier "AlwaysOverride": {
+        // Control how textures can override forcifully
+        // Besides specifying every field you can also put:
+        // - "AlwaysOverride": false (equal to { "CustomMonsterClass": false, "CustomTextures": false, "SpecificTextureName": null })
+        // - "AlwaysOverride": true (equal to { "CustomMonsterClass": true, "CustomTextures": true, "SpecificTextureName": null })
+        "CustomMonsterClass": false, // Normally only monsters from namespace StardewValley.Monsters get variety, having 'true' here causes custom monster class to be overriden as well
+        "CustomTextures": false, // Normally only vanilla textures (a hardcoded list) get variety, having 'true' here causes custom textures to be overriden as well.
+        "SpecificTextureName": null // Only override if the current texture name is this value, check monster texture names with lookup anything.
+      },
-      "Season": null, // Current season, respects the location "Precedence": 0, // Order to check in, lower is earlier "HUDNotif": "Message Here", // Optional HUD notif message that will appear when this variety appears "HUDNotifIconItem": "(O)QualifiedItemId", // Optional item icon to use for HUD notif message "LightProps": "5 Red", // Optional light source to attach, format is "Radius" or "Radius Color"
+      "HUDNotif": "Message Here", // Optional HUD notif message that will appear when this variety appears "HUDNotifIconItem": "(O)QualifiedItemId", // Optional item icon to use for HUD notif message "LightProps": "5 Red", // Optional light source to attach, format is "Radius" or "Radius Color"